 Internships are intensive, quality, structured learning opportunities, generally in off-campus settings that immerse students in appropriate professional contexts.
 Internships require extensive involvement by the students.
 Supervision is a shared responsibility between the academic department and the on-site supervisor.
-Most internship experiences earn 3 credit hours and may be repeated once for up to six credit hours toward major requirements (see specific program requirements).
-The internship course can be repeated once during a separate semester from the original internship.
-Each credit hour earned requires 60 hours of on-site involvement during an agreed upon length of time.
-Internship prerequisites: IS 310, junior standing, and approval of the student's academic advisor and department chair.
+Internships can be taken in repeatable 1-3 credit hour experiences to satisfy the 3 credit hour degree requirements.
+Each credit hour earned requires 45 hours of on-site involvement during an agreed upon length of time.
+Internship prerequisites: IS Pre-Internship course, junior standing, and approval of the student's academic advisor and department chair.
 Internships will receive letter grades.